manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 We take a list `L`, sort it to `L1`, count the number of adjacent elements as `L2`.
 Next we sort `L2` giving `L3`, then reverse that so it is descending => `L4`.
 Take the first value of `L4` as `H`, the count how many values in the sorted list `L4` are equal to `H`.
 Times that count by the value `H` and, phew..., done!

-To count the number of adjacent values, I do an old Prolog pattern using arity (number of args) to distinuguish two identically named functions:
+To count the number of adjacent values, I do an old Prolog pattern using arity (number of args) to distinguish two identically named functions:

 ```prolog
 count_adjacents( [], 0 ).